FormaServe/formaserve.github.io/README.md

 ## 🔗 Our Published Articles

-- Checkout our PowerWire IBM i articles - [Click here.](https://powerwire.eu/author/andy-youens)
+- We have been writing articles for the PowerWire publication since 2014.
+Please checkout our PowerWire IBM i articles - [Click here.](https://powerwire.eu/author/andy-youens)

 ## 🔗 Other IBM i Open Source Resources